Phalcode/gamevault-docs/docs/server-docs/setup.md

 Now, all you need to do is search for 'GameVault' using the search box and follow the installation wizard.

-## Method 3: Truenas Scale
+## Method 3: TrueNAS Scale

-To add **gamevault-backend** to scale, just add the [truecharts catalog](https://truecharts.org/manual/SCALE/guides/getting-started).
+To add **gamevault-backend** to TrueNAS Scale, just add the [truecharts catalog](https://truecharts.org/manual/SCALE/guides/getting-started).

 :::note
-gamevault-backend is pre-configured on your belalf with postgres as the default database backend which requires the prometheus-operator and cloudnative-pg operator to be installed prior.
+gamevault-backend is pre-configured on your behalf with postgres as the default database which requires the prometheus-operator and cloudnative-pg operator to be installed prior.
 :::

 Setup your **Server Admin User** and **Server Admin Password** credentials.